fpgaprince/rtd/docs/source/hdl.rst

 Mealy depends on current state and input.
 Moore depends only on current state.
 "More is less."

-One hot encoding
+One hot encoding - use this in most case, tool with recognize.

-Gray state encoding.
+Gray state encoding - use this when passing value such as pointer counter across clock domains.